rhammell/forest-watch/README.md

 # Forest-Watch
-Forest-watch is a web app that allows users to observe and monitor forest-related carbon offset projects using satellite imagery.
+ForestWatch is a web app that allows users to observe and monitor forest-related carbon offset projects using satellite imagery.

 The app displays the details and geographic outlines of various afforestation, reforestation, and revegetation projects within a map interface.
-Users can overlay historical satellite imagery on the map to view land-cover changes through time, allowing for verification that a project's defined goals are being accomplished.
+Users can overlay historical satellite imagery on the map to view land-cover changes through time, enabling users to verify that a project's offset goals are being accomplished.

-Project data is stored on [CO2.Storage](https://co2.storage/) as assets that conform to a ForestWatch template.
-This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to co2.storage.
+Project data is stored on [CO2.Storage](https://co2.storage/) as assets which conform to a "ForestWatch" template.
+This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to CO2.Storage.

 ## Setup
 Node.js is required to run this application.